-In accordance with normal commercial practice, the academy has purchased insurance to protect Trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy business.
-The insurance provides cover up to $\pounds 10,000,000$ on any one claim.
-The cost of this insurance is included in the total insurance cost for the year but is not separately identifiable (as in the prior year).
+In accordance with normal commercial practice, the Academy has purchased insurance to protect Trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on Academy business.
+The insurance provides cover up to £10,000,000 on any one claim.
+The cost for the year ended 31 August 2023 is included within the Education Funding Agency Risk Protection Arrangement Fee of £21 per student and is not separately identifiable (2022 - not separately identifiable).